rlberry-py/rlberry/docs/basics/userguide/benchmarks.md

 ## Download the benchmark
 To download the benchmark it's easy, you just have to call the function matching the expected benchmark.
 You need to specify the names of the agent and the environment.
-And If you want overwrite the previous data on this combination. (you can use the `download_path` parameter if you want to download the benchmark in a specific folder).
+And If you want overwrite the previous data on this combination. (you can use the `output_dir` parameter if you want to download the benchmark in a specific folder).
-You can find the API about the benchmark [here](rlberry.benchmarks.benchmark_utils)
+You can find the API about this benchmark [here](rlberry.benchmarks.benchmark_utils.download_benchmark_from_SB3_zoo)

 ```python
 from rlberry.benchmarks.benchmark_utils import download_benchmark_from_SB3_zoo